 - 1st May 2016

 - Hardcover ISBN:

 Richard Wan is Professor with the Department of Civil Engineering at the University of Calgary, Canada.
 He sits on the Editorial Board of several international journals and was the Vice-Chair of the TC103 (Numerical Methods) of the ISSMGE from 2009-2017.

 University of Calgary, Alberta, Canada

-Francois Nicot is Research Professor and the head of the Geomechanics group at IRSTEA (National Research Institute of Science and Technology for Environment and Agriculture), Grenoble, France.
-He is the Editor in Chief of the European Journal of Environmental and Civil Engineering.
+François Nicot is Research Professor and head of the Geomechanics group at IRSTEA in Grenoble, France.
+He sits on the editorial boards of several international journals, and is the Editor-in-Chief of the European Journal of Environmental and Civil Engineering.

 Félix Darve is Professor Emeritus at the University of Grenoble-Alpes, Institut Polytechnique de Grenoble, France.
 He is the Editor in Chief of the International Journal for Numerical and Analytical Methods in Geomechanics.